Kinglord/ComfyUI_Prompt_Gallery/README.md

 ## Roadmap
 - [x] Learn new FE
 - [ ] Prompt stacking? (built a prompt by clicking on various pictures)
-- [ ] Better prompt handling and QoL enhanvements
+- [ ] Better prompt handling and QoL enhancements
+- [ ] Some actual "wildcard" style features
 - [ ] Whatever bugs you find / features you submit

 ## Why